Russell Northe: Political and parliamentary career

 With repetitive television advertising and campaigning on the issues of workers' rights and bicycle paths, Northe was able to capitalise on divisions within some local branches of the Labor Party to win the seat.
 Northe doubled the Nationals' primary vote, secured with the aid of Liberal Party and ex-Labor independent preferences.

 This win also served to help secure the Nationals' future as a political party in Victoria.
 Russell Northe joined fellow parliamentarians Peter Ryan and Peter Hall as the Nationals' state parliamentary representatives for Gippsland.

 At the 2010 state election, Northe achieved the biggest pro-Coalition swing in the state to transform Morwell into one of the National Party's safest Victorian seats, with a two-party-preferred margin of 16.29% against Labor.
 Northe won Morwell on the primary vote, polling 56.24% in his own right, and won every polling booth except the small Yallourn North booth, where Labor recorded a narrow majority.
 With the Liberal/Nationals Coalition winning government, Northe was also appointed as Parliamentary Secretary for Small Business.

 In 2014, Northe was elevated to Cabinet as Minister for Energy and Resources and Minister for Small Business.
 He held those ministerial portfolios until the defeat of the Napthine/Ryan Coalition Government at the 2014 state election.
 After the election defeat and the resignation of long-serving Nationals leader Peter Ryan, Northe pursued the party deputy leadership, but lost to first-term MP Steph Ryan.

 On 28 August 2017, Northe resigned from the National Party due to stress, depression and gambling issues.
 According to media reports, he had accrued significant debts exceeding $750,000 owed to over thirty local businessmen, friends, constituents party members, and his own parliamentary leader Peter Walsh, partly due to gambling.
 Those who were persuaded by Northe to lend him money were said to include former employees in his electorate office and a retrenched power station worker who lost a large portion of his redundancy package.
 Northe was narrowly re-elected at the 2018 state election, achieving 19.6% of the primary vote, but receiving enough preferences from the Liberal and National Parties to defeat the Labor candidate with a two-party preferred vote of 51.8%.
 He pledged to be a "conservative independent" member.

+In July 2022, Northe announced he would not recontest Morwell at the 2022 Victorian state election.
+In October 2022, he was charged with 45 offences by Victoria's Independent Broad-based Anti-corruption Commission (IBAC), and on 25 October 2023, was sentenced to 21 months in prison after pleading guilty to two counts of misconduct in public office.